Carlos Lois MD, PhD

 Figure 1: Genetic manipulation of the electrical properties of neurons.

-Newly-generated neurons (green) in the hippocampus of adult mice are rendered hyperexcitable by delivering into them a voltage-gated channel via recombinant retroviruses.
-Enhanced excitability increases the number of inhibitory synapses (arrows) on the genetically modified neurons (green).
-Bygenetically controlling the electrical properties of neurons we investigate how neuronal activity regulates the integration of cells into brain circuits, and the connections between neurons.
+Newly-generated neurons (green) in the hippocampus of adult mice are rendered hyperexcitable by delivering into them Nachbac, a voltage-gated sodium channel, via recombinant retroviruses.
+Genetically-enhanced excitability increases the number of inhibitory synapses (arrows) on the genetically modified neurons (green).
+By genetically controlling the electrical properties of neurons we investigate how neuronal activity regulates the integration of cells into brain circuits, and the connections between neurons.

 Our lab has developed several techniques to genetically manipulate the development and function of neurons during the assembly of neuronal circuits.
-We are using transgenic animals to investigate the rules by which neurons migrate, choose their final locations, and establish connections with each other.
-We are generating transgenic songbirds to investigate the genetic basis of the assembly of brain circuits involved in vocal communication.
+We have recently developed new genetic methods that have allowed us to generate transgenic songbirds to investigate the genetic basis of the assembly of brain circuits involved in vocal communication.
+We are using these transgenic songbirds to investigate the rules by which neurons migrate, choose their final locations, establish connections with each other, and give rise to behavior.